 - Development Time – Once you decide to integrate augmented reality into your training program, you need to work with designers and developers to put your plan into place.
 Make sure you build this into your implementation timeline.

-Is Augmented Reality Training Right for You?
+Is Training With AR Right for You?

 We covered everything you need to know to get started with augmented reality training, including what augmented reality is, how it’s used for training and development, along with the advantages and disadvantages of augmented reality training programs.